 Meaning brilliant or bright, the Ming era represents the starting point of modern China.
-A collection of original artefacts from the Nanjing Museum, including Chinese National Treasures, introduce key aspects of the Ming dynasty, focussing on the remarkable cultural, technological and economic achievements of the period.
-This will be the only UK showing of this internationally significant exhibition.
+A collection of original artefacts from the Nanjing Museum, including Chinese National Treasures, introduced key aspects of the Ming dynasty, focussing on the remarkable cultural, technological and economic achievements of the period.
+This was the only UK showing of this internationally significant exhibition.

 Exquisite luxury items and rare objects reveal the wealth and opulence of the Ming imperial court.
 These include the iconic blue and white porcelain with which the Ming period is synonymous, as well as sumptuous silk textiles, gold and jades, and rare examples of elaborately enamelled cloisonné.

 A richly coloured painting from the early Ming illustrates the symbolic grandeur and geometrical order of Beijing’s newly-built Forbidden City.
 It was to be the imperial seat for emperors and their households for the following five centuries, and was the world’s largest palace complex.

 Artworks by leading painters reveal the preoccupations of Ming society’s cultural elite, from courtesans to dreams of escape from official life.
 A collection of life-size portraits show the faces of the Ming’s educated elite – men who were at the very top of the late Ming social order.

 The Ming was also a period of social transformation, resulting in a thriving consumer culture.
 Many forms of visual art and handicraft flourished.
 Beautiful furniture, musical instruments, Buddhist artefacts and items of personal adornment bring to life the elegant tastes and concerns of this gilded age.
 Investigating the prosperous Ming economy and its effects on social order and cultural systems during the 16th and 17th centuries, the exhibition also reflects on the legacy the Ming has left Chinese culture.

 You can read what visitors said about the exhibition here and see inside here: